 Warren G. Harding promised a "return to normalcy."
-This statement includes a lot of important information, but does not flow very well.
-However, with the focus on America's heroes, the strengthening of the women's suffrage movement, the beginning of the Harlem Renaissance, and Prohibition (and the violent crime that ensued as a result of Prohibition), the 1920s can hardly be describe as normal!
+This statement includes a lot of important information but does not flow very well.
+However, with the focus on America's heroes, the strengthening of the women's suffrage movement, the beginning of the Harlem Renaissance, and Prohibition (and the violent crime that ensued as a result of Prohibition), the 1920s can hardly be described as normal!

 - Create three columns on a page, each heading including a different name: "Harding," "Coolidge," and "Hoover."

 - Take notes in these columns as you learn.

 - Continue your note-taking while watching these PBS Presidents videos:

 Warren G. Harding | 60-Second Presidents | PBS: